 You might be surprised to learn that your cat may be merely following in the paw prints of his wild cousins.
 The majority of cats, wild and domestic, are solitary hunters and eaters.
 Your cat may simply be obeying the instinct that tells him to eat in private, where other animals can’t intrude on his food or steal his meal.

 Look at leopards, for instance.
 If you’ve ever been on safari — or simply watched an episode of Big Cat Week on Nat Geo Wild — you may have seen a leopard make a kill and then, after resting, drag his prey away and haul it up into a tree where he can dine on it at his leisure.

 If it’s not something small that they can gulp down quickly, cheetahs also drag their kills to hiding spots before lions, leopards or hyenas snatch them away.
 That gives them a better chance to finish their meals in peace, not piecemeal.

-cats, such as ocelots and margays, may also hide their food.
-They must protect not only their prey but also themselves from larger felines, such as jaguars and pumas, not to mention harpy eagles and other
+Smaller wild cats, such as ocelots and margays, may also hide their food.
+They must protect not only their prey but also themselves from larger felines, such as jaguars and pumas, not to mention harpy eagles and other birds of prey.

 More on Vetstreet:

 Like this article?
 Have a point of view to share?
 Let us know!